Football in Kosovo: Kosovar footballers

 There are several ethnic Albanians from Kosovo who have played, or are playing, football for other national teams.
-Lorik Cana, who last played for French side Nantes, and represented the Albanian national football team.
-Valon Behrami is a Kosovo-born Swiss international who played for Udinese Calcio.
+Lorik Cana, who last played for French side Nantes, and would represent the Albania national football team.
+Valon Behrami is a Kosovo-born Switzerland national football team player for Udinese Calcio.
 Shefki Kuqi, who last played for Premier League side Newcastle United, is a naturalized citizen of Finland.
 Xhevat Prekazi, best known for his career with Turkish side Galatasaray S.K., is a naturalized citizen of Turkey.
-Xherdan Shaqiri is an ethnic Albanian born in Kosovo who plays for the Swiss national team and played for Premier League side Liverpool, Granit Xhaka is a Swiss-born footballer who plays for the Swiss national team and Bundesliga side Bayer Leverkusen, originally from Kosovo of Albanian descent.
+Xherdan Shaqiri is an ethnic Albanian born in Kosovo who plays internationally for the Switzerland national team and played for Premier League side Liverpool.
+Granit Xhaka is a Swiss-born footballer who plays for the Swiss national team and Bundesliga side Bayer Leverkusen, originally from Kosovo of Albanian descent.

 The most famous player in women's football from Kosovo is the former German international Fatmire Alushi, who last played for French side Paris Saint-Germain, she is married to Enis Alushi, a former Kosovo international.

-Bevor being an indenpendent Nation, Footballers from Kosovo did were known in Italy, Yugoslavia, and in Europe.

-Naim Kryeziu born in Mitrovica in Kosovo started his long footballing career in SK Tirana where he played for six seasons winning four Kategoria Superiore between 1934 and 1939 as well as one Albanian Cup title in 1938-39.
+Naim Kryeziu born in Mitrovica in Kosovo started his long footballing career in SK Tirana where he played for six seasons winning four Kategoria Superiore between 1934 and 1939 as well as one Albanian Cup title in 1938–39.
 He then played for Roma between 1939 and 1947 scoring 27 goals and winning with them the 1941–42 Serie A title.
 His biggest achievement in his football career.
 Being the first Albanian footballer to win a Serie A title.
-He later would play successfully for S.S.C.
+He would later play successfully for S.S.C.
 Napoli scoring in five seasons 39 goals for the Gli Azzurris.
 Before retiring his footballing career in 1954.
-He scored 68 goals in the Seria A and is still even to this day one of the most successful Albanian footballers in the football history in Europe.
+He scored 68 goals in the Seria A and is to this day one of the most successful Albanian footballers in the football history in Europe.

 He later started a coaching career, serving also as AS Roma head coach for a short time during the 1963–64 season as a replacement for Alfredo Foni. he would coach A.S.
 Roma once more between 1970 and 1973 in his career.